LIVING WITH AND BEYOND CANCER

 Current models of care are not sustainable and do not serve the patient or their family in the best possible way.
 We need to make sure that we don’t just help more people to live following a cancer diagnosis, but to live well.

-The Recovery Package has four main interventions.
+Cancer Personalised Care has four main interventions.
 Holistic Needs Assessment and Care Planning, Treatment Summary, Cancer Care Review, and Health and Wellbeing Events.
 These elements form part of an overall support and self-management package for people affected by cancer – physical activity as part of a healthy lifestyle, managing consequences of treatment, and information, financial and work support.

 These programmes of work are delivered in collaboration with primary, secondary, tertiary, community and voluntary sector services.
 They will provide an holistic approach to supporting patients and their families affected by cancer.